 Economics and Finance

-Develop the specialised skills and knowledge to drive your career as an accountant and economist.
+Develop the specialised skills and knowledge to drive your career as an economist or banking and finance professional

-Develop the specialised skills and knowledge to drive your career as an accountant and economist.
+Develop the specialised skills and knowledge to drive your career as an economist or banking and finance professional

 Our typical offer levels are listed below and include indicative contextual offers.
 If you hold alternative qualifications just get in touch and we'll be glad to discuss these with you.